Campbell River Search and Rescue

 Neither the BCSARA nor the Search and Rescue groups recognized by the Province as part of the Public Safety Lifeline solicit funding by telephone.
 You can learn more about this policy, and what to do if someone has contacted you by phone claiming to be a SAR group requesting funds here: BCSARA : Telephone Solicitation

 Watch Grizzly bears appear for the first time on Vancouver Island Video Online, on GlobalNews.ca

 Campbell River Volunteer Search and Rescue Society shared Campbell River Mirror's post.

-Campbell River Volunteer Search and Rescue Society shared Alberta Search and Rescue Tracking Association's post.
+Campbell River Volunteer Search and Rescue Society shared British Columbia Search and Rescue Association's post.

-Campbell River Volunteer Search and Rescue Society is in Campbell River, British Columbia.
+Campbell River Volunteer Search and Rescue Society added 2 new photos.

 Donate to CR SAR